caretcaret/2dglasses/README.md

 # 2dglasses

 ## What is this?
-Currently, files used to train a convolutional neural net to distinguish binary classes (intended usage: anime-style girls (2d) from photos of real life girls (3d)).
+Training a convolutional neural net to distinguish binary classes (intended usage: anime-style girls (2d) from photos of real life girls (3d)), and using deepdream methods to convert between images of those types.

 Using modified version of CaffeNet à la http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html